 March 31, 2026 • 48 MIN

 What do fun, curiosity and human connection have to do with scaling technology teams successfully?
-As James Stanier, CTO, Veterinary at Nordhealth reveals in this episode of The Future of Human podcast - everything.
+As James Stanier, CTO, Veterinary at Nordhealth reveals in this episode of The Future is Human podcast - everything.
 Tune in as he and host, Naomi Trickey, explore why hiring for mindset matters more than experience, how to maintain trust and collaboration across remote teams and the critical strategies for keeping your organization human-centered as AI transforms the workplace.
 It turns out - if the question is how to lead teams that don't just build great products, but grow great people, the answer lies in making fun part of the workplace again.

 March 17, 2026 • 40 MIN